Do not confuse cause and symptom

 It's about the question: who writes you?
 Make a list and write down the names of the people or departments you provide eMails have sent.
 Capture every e-mail you received from a specific person / department with a dash.
 You'll probably find - according to the Pareto principle - that roughly 20 to 30 percent of senders are about 70 to 80 percent of yours eMailCause incomes.

 Sometimes - depending on the position or task - it's not individual senders, but certain topics that are above average eMailGenerate traffic.
 Here you can use the same method to circle the "top topics".
 It may also be useful for you to create two lists - a sender list and a list of topics.
-The parallel view of both lists then shows who or what your "problem children" are.
+The parallel view of both lists then shows you who or what your "problem children" are.

 Analyze these problems in the next step: